 Visual Studio Community 2015 is the free edition of Visual Studio, so I decided to install it on my computer.
 Setup contains lots of components, so installation running considerable amount of time was expected, but after 3 hours, it was only 30% finished.
 Another hour later, the setup was still trying to install the same package.
 It seemed that the installation got stuck.
 In this post I will share how I tried to solve the problem and what eventually worked.

 When developing .NET applications either for Desktop or Web applications, you will most likely use one of the Visual Studio Editions.
 As such you need to be familiar with Visual Studio IDE (integrated development environment) and in this article we will examine Visual Studio Environment most important sections.

-Exact error message in the Output window was:
+The exact error message in the Output window was:

 Another way you can encounter this error is if you renamed your project folder and sometimes you can get this error without moving or renaming anything at all.
-In this article you will be shown how to solve this problem for all those cases.
+In this article, you will be shown how to solve this problem for all those cases.